gadz82/woocommerce-order-alarm/README.md

 woocommerce-order-alarm
 =======================

-This plugin inject a stupid javascript that refresh and observe your order list...
-If a new order exists, plays a annoying alarm!
+This plugin inject a stupid javascript injector that refresh and observe your Woocommerce order list...
+If a new order exists, plays an annoying alarm!